DataDog/integrations-extras/freshservice/README.md

   "status": 2,
   "priority": 2
 }

-Note:
+**Notes**:

 Values such as $EVENT_TITLE are variables used by our webhook integration.
 For a full list of these variables and their meaning, refer to the webhook integration tile or our webhook integration documentation.
-Manually enter an email address for the email field instead of using the variable of $EMAIL, which is only populated when mentioning the webhook in an Event Stream comment and not used within Monitor Alerts.
+- Manually enter an email address for the email field instead of using the variable of `$EMAIL`, which is only populated when mentioning the webhook in an Event Stream comment and not used within Monitor Alerts.
 The description field of the payload accepts HTML.
 Our $EVENT_MSG variable renders your monitor’s message in Markdown, which is not supported by Freshservice’s API, so $TEXT_ONLY_MSG is used instead, along with a graph snapshot.
-The status and priority fields are numbers mapped to different values.
+- The status and priority fields are numbers mapped to different values.
 To see these values, review Freshservice’s ticket endpoint.
-Authentication
+#### Authentication

-Freshservice’s API uses Basic Access Authentication.
+Freshservice’s API uses basic access authentication.
 Your Base64 encoded credentials should be sent in the Authorization request header.
-Accepted credentials are your username and password in username:password format, or your Freshservice API key.
+Accepted credentials are your username and password in `username:password` format, or your Freshservice API key.

 To set this up in your webhook, add the following to your Headers section:

-{"Authorization": "Basic <BASE64_ENCODED_CREDENTIALS>"}
+`{"Authorization": "Basic <BASE64_ENCODED_CREDENTIALS>"}`

-Finishing Up
+#### Finishing Up

-In the Webhook integration tile, click Install Integration or Update Configuration (if you previously entered a webhook definition) to save your changes.
+In the Webhook integration tile, click **Install Integration** or **Update Configuration** (if you previously entered a webhook definition) to save your changes.

 ### Configuration

-You can now add the @webhook-<NAME> to your monitor message.
+You can now add the `@webhook-<NAME>` to your monitor message.
 The webhook is triggered when the monitor changes state.

-We recommend adding your at-mention inside of {{#is_alert}} or {{#is_warning}} conditionals, for example:
+It is recommend to add your at-mention inside of `{{#is_alert}}` or `{{#is_warning}}` conditionals, for example:

 {{#is_alert}}
     {{host.name}} is down!